Charles Gray (musician)

-Charles Gray is an American musician, best known for his tenure as the guitarist for the Orange County rock band The Aquabats, of which he served as a member from 1995 to 2000 under the stage name of Ultra Kyu and later The Mysterious Kyu (pronounced as the letter Q).
-He also wrote all the songs for The Goodwin Club, a Ska band from Orange County, from 1993 to 1995.
+Charles Wallace Gray (born October 26, 1976) is an American musician, best known for his tenure as the former guitarist for the Orange County rock band The Aquabats, of which he served as a member from 1997 to 1999 under the stage name of Ultra Kyu and later The Mysterious Kyu (pronounced as the letter Q).

-Although Gray was listed as a member of The Aquabats on their 1996 debut album The Return of the Aquabats, he didn't record with the band until their subsequent release, 1997's The Fury of the Aquabats!.
-Gray remained a member of The Aquabats until his departure in 2000.
-After Aquabats, Gray continued playing with various bands and is currently pursuing a career in opera in New York.
+Gray was the guitarist on The Aquabats 1995 debut album The Return of the Aquabats, and on their subsequent release, 1997's The Fury of the Aquabats!.
+Gray remained a member of The Aquabats until his departure in 1999, Gray currently is pursuing a career in opera in New York.